 Following review by the Panel researchers will be sent any requested changes/further information required for both ethical and governance approval.
 Responses to these requests may either be reviewed by the Panel at the meeting following receipt of response, or out of Panel session.

-Please note: research projects that involve conducting research procedures (including retrospective patient data collection) without participant consent are not eligible for expedited review, and must be reviewed by the full committee of the CALHN HREC.
-Researchers may use the EGA form however the study protocol must clearly outline how the project meets all criteria in chapter 2.3.10 of the NHMRC National Statement on Ethical Conduct in Human Research.
+Research projects that involve conducting research procedures (including retrospective patient data collection) without participant consent are not eligible for expedited review, and must be reviewed by the full committee of the CALHN HREC.
+Researchers may use the EGA form however the study protocol must clearly outline how the project meets all criteria in chapter 2.3.10 of the National Health and Medical Research Council National Statement on Ethical Conduct in Human Research 2007 (Updated 2018).